NASA rover Perseverance on track for daredevil landing on Mars

 By Steve Gorman

-LOS ANGELES, Feb 17 (Reuters) - NASA's Mars rover Perseverance, the most advanced robotic astrobiology lab ever flown to another world, neared the end of its seven-month, 293-million-mile (470-million-km) journey on Wednesday, hours away from a daredevil landing attempt on the Red Planet.
+LOS ANGELES, Feb 17 (Reuters) - NASA's Mars rover Perseverance, the most advanced robotic astrobiology lab ever flown to another world, neared the end of its seven-month, 293-million-mile (470-million-km) journey on Wednesday, on target for a daredevil landing attempt on the red planet.

-With 370,000 miles (596,000 km) left to travel, Perseverance was hurtling through space on track for a bull's-eye touchdown on Thursday inside a vast basin called Jezero Crater, site of a long-vanished Martian lake bed and river delta, mission managers said on Tuesday.
+Hurtling through space across the last 150,000 miles (240,000 km) of its voyage, Perseverance washeaded for a touchdown set for Thursday inside a vast basin called Jezero Crater, site of a long-vanished Martian lake bed.

+Mission managers at NASA's Jet Propulsion Laboratory near Los Angeles said on Wednesday they were hopeful the six-wheeled, SUV-sized rover would arrive safely on a flat plain beside towering cliffs at the edge of an ancient river delta.

+Engineers hope to confirm the landing, and possibly receive a first surface image, shortly after touchdown, set for 12:55 p.m.
+PST (2055 GMT), from signals relayed to Earth by one of several Mars orbiters.

-The primary objective of the two-year, $2.7 billion mission is a search for evidence that microbial organisms may have flourished on Mars some 3 billion years ago, when the planet was warmer, wetter and presumably more hospitable to life.
+The chief objective of the two-year, $2.7 billion mission is to search for signs of microbial organisms that may have flourished on Mars some 3 billion years ago, when the planet was warmer, wetter and presumably more hospitable to life.

+"That's pretty incredible considering our last maneuver was back in December," Chen told an online briefing.

-Mission engineers sent the spacecraft a command on Monday night activating onboard systems for atmospheric entry, descent and landing, Trosper said.
+NASA engineers sent the spacecraft a command days ago activating its autopilot systems for the final phase of its flight, and Chen anticipates no need for further course correction from mission control.

-Data received from the rover, still packed inside the capsule of the Mars-bound "cruise" stage of the spacecraft, shows the vehicle "headed exactly where we want to be," with no last-minute course corrections anticipated, she said.

-Nevertheless, NASA engineers acknowledge that getting the six-wheeled, SUV-sized rover safely to the Martian surface is the riskiest part of the mission.
+Nevertheless, Chen acknowledged that getting the rover safely onto Martian soilwas the riskiest part of the mission, saying: "We just can't guarantee success."

+Two separate probes launched by the United Arab Emirates and China reached Mars orbit last Tuesday and Wednesday, respectively.

-Much depends on the result.
-Building on nearly 20 U.S. outings to Mars dating back to Mariner 4's 1965 flyby, the success of Perseverance would set the stage for conclusively showing whether life has ever existed beyond Earth, while paving the way for eventually sending humans to explore the fourth planet from the sun.
+Building on nearly 20 U.S. outings to Mars dating back to the 1965 Mariner flyby, the success of Perseverance would set the stage for conclusively showing whether life has ever existed beyond Earth, while paving the way for eventually sending humans to explore the fourth planet from the sun.

 Perseverance is carrying some novel demonstration projects as well.
 They include a miniature helicopter built to test the first powered, controlled flight of an aircraft on another planet, and a device to convert carbon dioxide in Mars' atmosphere into pure oxygen.